Sorani (draft)

 nested

-Unlike the brackets, these characters are not mirrored during display.
-This means that LEFT means use on the left, and RIGHT means use on the right.
+Unlike brackets, these quote marks are not mirrored during display.
+As a result, LEFT means use on the left, and RIGHT means use on the right.

 Line & paragraph layout